 Local Authority Governor – appointed by the LEA

-Mrs Maggie Coe – Chair of Governors and Chair of Personnel
+Mrs Maggie Coe – Vice Chair of Governors and Chair of Personnel

 ‘Hello, I’m Maggie Coe, and have been a Governor at Thurton VCP School since 2012.
 Having worked in local government for most of my career – in a variety of roles associated with children, their education and safety – I’m passionate about each and every child having access to the very best opportunities in life.
 I enjoy my role as Governor for Thurton School, and find it incredibly rewarding.’